wds4/DCoSL/dips/coreProtocol/README.md

 - [DIP-01](01.md) Rely on explicit attestations rather than scraped data.

-- [DIP-02](02.md) Use cryptographic identifiers for lists and list items.
+- [DIP-02](02.md) avoid domain squatting with cryptograohic identifiers

 - [DIP-03](03.md) Representation of a graph using simple lists.